VictorAvelar/fixer-exchange/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package is an API wrapper to interact with [fixer.io](https://fixer.io) service.
+This package is an API wrapper to interact with [fixer.io](https://fixer.io) service, and provide basic currency exchange.

 ## Install